 Steps for Success

-- When you submit the FAFSA, the information goes to the US Department of Education.
+- This information will be submitted to the Department of Education.

 - You will need Davenport's school code if you wish to have your FAFSA information sent to our Financial Aid Office; Davenport's school code is 002249.